Bolivian military plane crash death toll rises to?20, AFP reports

 Video broadcast on local media showed the aircraft was severely damaged, as were a number of vehicles along the avenue where the crash took place.?

-(Reporting by Daniel Ramos; Writing by I?igo Alexander; Editing by Brendan O'Boyle and Chris Reese)
+(Reporting by Daniel Ramos and Devika Nair; Writing by I?igo Alexander; Editing by Brendan O'Boyle, Chris Reese and Kate Mayberry)

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.